ilovethiscitya/auction_website/README.md

 # Auction

+This is a platform to show users' auction objects and prices just like ebay.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

 ## Development server